Chugarah/tortoise-tts-fast/README.md

 - [x] (`--kv_cache`) enabling of [KV cache](https://kipp.ly/blog/transformer-inference-arithmetic/#kv-cache) for MUCH faster GPT sampling
 - [x] (`--half`) half precision inference where possible
 - [x] (`--sampler dpm++2m`) [DPM-Solver](https://github.com/LuChengTHU/dpm-solver) samplers for better diffusion
-- [x] (disable with `--low_vram`) option to toggle cpu offloading, for high vram users
+- [x] (disable with `--low_vram`) option to toggle CPU offloading, for high VRAM users

 All changes in this fork are licensed under the **AGPL**.
 For avoidance beyond all doubt, the [following statement](https://en.wikipedia.org/wiki/Apache_License#Licensing_conditions) is added as a comment to all changed code files:

-> `AGPL: a notification must be added stating that changes have been made to that file. `
+> `AGPL: a notification must be added stating that changes have been made to that file.`

 ## Current results